openebs/openebs/README.md

 ## Commercial Offerings

 This is a list of third-party companies and individuals who provide products or services related to OpenEBS.
-OpenEBS is a CNCF project which does not endorse any company.
+Open EBS is a CNCF project which does not endorse any company.
 The list is provided in alphabetical order.
 - [Clouds Sky GmbH](https://cloudssky.com/en/)
 - [CodeWave](https://codewave.eu/)
 - [Gridworkz Cloud Services](https://gridworkz.com/)
 - [MayaData](https://mayadata.io/)